Moe Keale

-Wilfred Nalani "Moe" Keale (December 3, 1939 – April 15, 2002) was an American musician of Hawaiian music, a ukulele virtuoso, and an actor.
+Wilfred Nalani "Moe" Keale (December 3, 1939 – April 15, 2002) was an American musician of Hawaiian music, a ʻukulele virtuoso, and an actor.
 He was the uncle and major musical influence of Israel Kamakawiwoʻole.

 He died from a heart attack on 15 April 2002, aged 62.

 Early life

 He was one of the few persons born in the 20th century to have full Hawaiian ancestry.
 His father was a kahuna.
-Moe Keale was born on the island of Niihau, but raised on Oahu.
-He was shaped by the ancestral customs and values of his birthplace, learning to play the ukulele at the age of four.
-Conversations in his Niihau family home were in Hawaiian, and songs were passed from generation to generation.
-He would later fondly recall his summers on Niihau, where stress was not part of the lifestyle.
-"I figured that heaven must be something like Niihau," he said.
+Moe Keale was born on the island of Niʻihau, but raised on Oʻahu.
+He was shaped by the ancestral customs and values of his birthplace, learning to play the ʻukulele at the age of four.
+Conversations in his Niʻihau family home were in Hawaiian, and songs were passed from generation to generation.
+He would later fondly recall his summers on Niʻihau, where stress was not part of the lifestyle.
+"I figured that heaven must be something like Niʻihau," he said.

 Career

-A native of Hawaii, he primarily had roles in movies and TV series that took place in the islands, including many appearances on Hawaii Five-O, where he had a recurring part as Truck Kealoha in the show's final season.
+A native of Hawaiʻi, he primarily had roles in movies and TV series that took place in the islands, including many appearances on Hawaii Five-O, where he had a recurring part as Truck Kealoha in the show's final season.
 He also appeared as Officer O'Shaughnessy on the Hawaiian-based NBC sitcom, The Brian Keith Show.

 He was a beachboy, musician and singer, part-time electrician, and radio deejay, as well as an actor.
-His first paid musical gig with his group the Four K's was at the Waikiki Tavern circa 1958, followed by the Tropical Club in Kailua-Kona.
+His first paid musical gig with his group the Four K's was at the Waikīkī Tavern circa 1958, followed by the Tropical Club in Kailua-Kona.
 In 1964, he worked with the Puka Puka Otea Tahitian Show at Queen's Surf.
 He was recruited for a New York city gig when he was seen at a beach doing high dives off a simulated waterfall.
 His most noted role as Truck on Hawaii Five-O came as a result of his working as an electrician on the set.